Rx for orphan walrus calf: touch, massage, cuddle, repeat

 The SeaLife Center is dedicated to marine research and education and features a public aquarium.
 It’s the only facility in Alaska that holds a permit for marine mammal rescue and rehabilitation.

-When the calf reached Seward on June 17, it weighed 120 pounds (54 kilograms) and was extremely lethargic.
+When the calf reached Seward on June 17, it weighed 120 pounds and was extremely lethargic.

 “He was severely dehydrated,” Gibbins said.
 “That was really the first concern.”